radicallyopensecurity/keycloak-app-passwords/README.md

   - ./theme/dist/theme/keycloak-app-passwords:/opt/keycloak/themes/keycloak-app-passwords
 ```

 Placing the built extension, its config and the theme in the `/opt/keycloak/{providers,themes}` will load the extension and the theme.
-After starting `keycloak`, you should then set the `theme` in `realm settings` to `keycloak-app-passwords`.
+After starting `Keycloak`, you should then set the `theme` in `realm settings` to `keycloak-app-passwords`.

-You can also place the theme `jar` file in `/opt/keycloak/providers` to make the theme available in `keycloak`.
+You can also place the theme `jar` file in `/opt/keycloak/providers` to make the theme available in `Keycloak`.

-If you're already using a custom theme, then the only way to add the theme extensions from this repo.
-Is to copy and paste the files from the [`theme`](./theme/) folder into your own theme.
+If you're already using a custom theme, then the only way to add the theme extensions from this repo is to copy and paste the files from the [`theme`](./theme/) folder into your own theme.

 `Keycloak` and `keycloakify` do not offer methods to make this any easier.
 Anything clever to track this repo and merge with your custom theme will have to come from your side.